AdaCore/spark2014/docs/ug/gnatprove.rst

    :header: "Message Kind", "Explanation"
    :widths: 1, 4

+   **run-time checks**
    "divide by zero", "Check that the second operand of the division, mod or rem operation is different from zero."
    "index check", "Check that the given index is within the bounds of the array."
    "overflow check", "Check that the result of the given arithmetic operation is within the bounds of the base type."
    "range check", "Check that the given value is within the bounds of the expected scalar subtype."
    "length check", "Check that the given array is of the length of the expected array subtype."
    "discriminant check", "Check that the discriminant of the given discriminated record has the expected value.
 For variant records, this can happen for a simple access to a record field.
 But there are other cases where a fixed value of the discriminant is required."

+   **assertions**
    "initial condition", "Check that the initial condition of a package is true after elaboration."
+   "default initial condition", "Check that the default initial condition of a type is true after default initialization of an object of the type."
    "precondition", "Check that the precondition aspect of the given call evaluates to True."
+   "call to nonreturning subprogram", "Check that the call to a subprogram called in case of error is unreachable."
+   "precondition of main", "Check that the precondition aspect of the given main procedure evaluates to True after elaboration."
    "postcondition", "Check that the postcondition aspect of the subprogram evaluates to True."
+   "refined postcondition", "Check that the refined postcondition aspect of the subprogram evaluates to True."
    "contract case", "Check that all cases of the contract case evaluate to true at the end of the subprogram."
    "disjoint contract cases", "Check that the cases of the contract cases aspect are all mutually disjoint."
    "complete contract cases", "Check that the cases of the contract cases aspect cover the state space that is allowed by the precondition aspect."